mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

   - name: University of Glasgow
     url: https://www.gla.ac.uk/

-bio: ​​I am an Economics Ph.D. candidate at the University of Glasgow.I have recently spent time at the Deutsche Bundesbank as a Ph.D. trainee at the Monetary Policy Division.
+bio: ​​I am an Economics Ph.D. candidate at the University of Glasgow.
+I have recently spent time at the Deutsche Bundesbank as a Ph.D. trainee at the Monetary Policy Division. susus
 # Interests to show in About widget
 interests:
   - (International) Macroeconomics